Sonic R: Reception

 The Saturn version of Sonic R received mixed reviews from critics at the time of its release, although retrospective commentary has been more negative.
-It received an aggregate score of 69 per cent from GameRankings, based on six reviews, and the PC version received 70 per cent based on two.
+It received an aggregate score of 69 percent from GameRankings, based on six reviews, and the PC version received 70 per cent based on two.

 The game's visuals were considered its strongest feature.
 AllGame called the textures vibrant and noted they had "no pop-up or glitching", and Electronic Gaming Monthly (EGM) felt the environmental details were lush.
 EGM and Sega Saturn Magazine highlighted the consistent frame rate (which rarely dropped below 30 frames per second) as a noteworthy achievement, with the latter favourably comparing Sonic R to the Saturn version of Sega Rally Championship.
 Next Generation hailed the game as "the most visually outstanding Saturn title" for its use of transparency effects and reflective surfaces, a sentiment echoed by EGM.
 Sega Saturn Magazine cited the "Radiant Emerald" level, which is made from transparent polygons, as far superior when compared to Mario Kart 64's "Rainbow Road".
 GameSpot stated that the cartoonish style of previous Sonic games worked well in 3D.
 GameSpot, EGM, and GamePro criticised the background's graphical "pop-up", with GamePro opining that it ruined the multiplayer mode.
 However, Sega Saturn Magazine praised the two-player mode for maintaining the same speed and graphical detail as its single-player counterpart.
 Game Informer asserted that "the way they hid the background pop through translucent melting is innovative", but they panned the poor quality of the character animation.
 Finally, Sega Saturn Magazine complimented the replay mode's more dramatic camera angles.